nv-tlabs/vid2player3d/README.md

 ```
 [convert_amass_isaac.py](uhc/utils/convert_amass_isaac.py) shows how to convert the AMASS motion dataset into the format that can be used for our training code.

-### Motion VAE
+### Motion embedding
-We provide code for training the motion VAE.
-Please organize your motion data following the format described in [Video3DPoseDataset](vid2player/motion_vae/dataset.py).
+We provide code for training the motion embedding in [vid2player/motion_vae](vid2player/motion_vae/) (assuming the motion data is organized in the format described in [Video3DPoseDataset](vid2player/motion_vae/dataset.py)).

 ### High-level policy
 We also provide code for training the high-level policy in [vid2player](vid2player).
 As described in the paper, we design a curriculum trained in three stages.
-You can run the following script to execute the curriculum training (assuming the checkpoints for the low-leve policy and motion VAE are available).
+You can run the following script to execute the curriculum training (assuming the checkpoints for the low-leve policy and motion embedding are available).
 ```
 python vid2player/run.py --cfg federer_train_stage_1 --rl_device cuda:0 --headless
 python vid2player/run.py --cfg federer_train_stage_2 --rl_device cuda:0 --headless